The Internal Model Principle of Time-Varying Optimization: Simulation results

 \subsection{Application to solve the dynamic traffic assignment problem in transportation}

-We next illustrate the applicability of the framework in solving the dynamic traffic assignment problem in roadway transportation~\cite{MP:15}; intuitively, the objective is to decide how traffic flows split among the available paths of a network to minimize the drivers' travel time to destination.
+We next illustrate the applicability of the framework in solving the dynamic traffic assignment problem in roadway transportation~\cite{MP:15}; intuitively, the objective is to decide how traffic flows are split among the available paths of a network to minimize the drivers' travel time to destination.
 We model a roadway transportation network using a static flow model~\cite{MP:15}, described by a directed graph $\mc G =(\mc V, \mc E),$ with edges $i \in \mc E \subseteq \mc V \times \mc V$ (modeling traffic roads) and nodes $\mc V$ (modeling traffic junctions).
 For $i \in \mc E,$ we denote by $i^+ \in \mc V$ and $i^- \in \mc V$ its origin and destination nodes, respectively.
-We assume that an exogenous, time-varying, inflow of traffic $\theta(t)$ enters the network at a certain origin node, denoted by $o \in \mc V,$ and exits at a certain destination node, denoted by $d \in \mc V;$ for simplicity, we assume that there is only one origin-destination pair, but this is without loss of generality~\cite{MP:15}.
-We describe the network state using a vector $x \in \realnneg^{\vert \mc E \vert}$ (where $\vert \mc E\vert$ denotes the number of edges) whose entries $x_i$ describe the amount of inflow $\theta$ routed through road $i.$ To each link $i,$ we associate a function $\ell_i(x_i)$ describing the latency (or travel time) of road $i$.
+We assume that an exogenous, time-varying, inflow of traffic $\theta(t)$ enters the network at a certain origin node, denoted by $o \in \mc V,$ and exits at a certain destination node, denoted by $d \in \mc V;$ for simplicity, we assume that there is only one origin-destination pair, but this is without loss of generality\footnote{When the network has multiple origin-destination pairs, an optimization problem of the form~\eqref{eq:traffic_assignment} will be associated with each origin-destination pair.
+Because the optimization problems are independent from one another~\cite{MP:15}, each of them can be solved independently using the methods illustrated here.}.
+We describe the network state using a vector $x \in \realnneg^{\vert \mc E \vert}$ (where $\vert \mc E\vert$ denotes the number of edges) whose entries $x_i$ describe the amount of inflow $\theta$ routed through road $i.$ To each link $i,$ we associate a function $\ell_i(x_i)$ describing the latency (or travel time) of the road $i$.
 For our simulations, we consider the network topology in Fig.~\ref{fig:traffic_network_brussels}, and choose the latency functions as follows:

-According to Wardrop's first principle~\cite[pp.~31]{MP:15}, transportation networks operate at a condition where travelers select their path to minimize their travel time to destination.
-Mathematically, a Wardrop's equilibrium is the optimizer of the following optimization problem:
+According to Wardrop's first principle~\cite[pp.~31]{MP:15}, transportation networks operate at a condition where travelers select their path to minimize their travel time to their destination.
+Mathematically, Wardrop's equilibrium is the optimizer of the following optimization problem: